opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 \end{align}
 $$

-Again, the throughput is not given by the inverse of the latency.
+Again, throughput is not given by the inverse of latency.
 As in the case of document ingestion, answering a query consists of two distinct processes: embedding generation and k-NN search.
 Every query has to finish the two processes serially.
 As before, the two processes can work concurrently on different data.
 However, there is one difference between ingestion and querying.
 For ingestion, we imagined that the rate at which documents are sent to the system is far greater than the throughput of the data or ML nodes.
 In other words, there were always enough customers waiting to be served at the bakery.
 For querying, this is not the case.

 Typically, query throughput is measured with respect to a fixed number of search clients $$S$$.
 A single search client sends a query and waits until it obtains the result before sending the next query.
 How can we model the throughput of an OpenSearch cluster for such a setting?
 Let's again use the bakery analogy.